What is the Medicare Benefits Schedule (MBS)?

 Who’s responsible for covering the extra 15% that Medicare doesn’t subsidise for non-GP services out of hospital?
 You.

 Who’s responsible for covering the extra 25% for the specialist’s services in a private hospital?
-If you have private health insurance with nib, we will1.
+If you have private health insurance with nib, we may1.
 If you don’t have private health insurance, you’ll be required to pay the extra 25%.
-On top of the specialist services, there are also things like accommodation, theatre fees and medication, which (if you have private health insurance), nib will cover2.
+On top of the specialist services, there are also things like accommodation, theatre fees and medication, which (if you have private health insurance), nib may cover2.